robertcv/DICE-BigData-Traffic/python_package/README.rst

     {
         "kafka_host": "127.0.0.1:9092",
         "inductive_loops": {
-            "img_dir": "/home/user/image"
+            "img_dir": "image/inductive_loops/"
         }
+        "data_dir": "/home/user/.pytraffic/"
     }
     $ pytraffic --il_collector --plot il --config conf/pytraffic.conf

 This loads configurations from ``conf/pytraffic.conf`` and runs inductive loops collector.
-It also generates a plot of inductive loops location and saves it into the directory set in ``img_dir``.
+It also generates a plot of inductive loops location and saves it into the directory set in ``/home/user/.pytraffic/image/inductive_loops/``.
 Warning: as for now to just plot data you still have to have a working Kafka.